Serkan-devel/Illuminaten-schnittstelle/comment.md

 # Comments/Posts

+## TODO: Split comments and posts into seperate files
 Writing posts in groups or from a timeline uses the same endpoit, but does differ by the request which needs to be sent

 ## Writing a Post